By Fred Gielow

 We must have watched for close to an hour, taking pictures, listening to Clemence explain lion behavior, and observing the scene.
 What a treat!

 Our drive back to the camp is leisurely and we arrive at 12:30, just about lunchtime.
 Salads, soup, couscous, chicken, and a chocolate tart are on the menu.
 (I decline the tart; I'm eating too much!)

 Anxious to pack and make entries in my log, we head for dinner only minutes after the dining room opens.
 The camp manager, Anita, intercepts us and asks if we'd like to join her and some others for the Christmas Eve meal.
-Of course we're honored and we accept.
+Of course, we'd be honored and we accept.

 It's a real treat to be invited to the "captain's" table for such a nice meal.
 We excuse ourselves before the brandy is served, and when we get back to our tent, it's after 10:30 and we're both too tired to do anything but go to bed.